Last Comic Standing season 4: Post-challenge drama

 After the challenge, a producer caught Gabriel Iglesias using a BlackBerry, a violation of house rules, according to the contract all contestants had signed.
-Producer Peter Engel dismissed Gabriel from the show even though Gabriel claimed to have only been using it to contact his friends and family.
-At the Montreal Comedy Festival he claimed his girlfriend had just gone through breast augmentation surgery, and he was feeling concerned about her recovery.
-He said he was insecure about being away from her, and without contact, for such an extended period of time.
-He also claimed producers caught him with the phone much earlier (at least a few days) than what was portrayed on the show.
-He also claimed producers wanted to keep him around for the "roast" round/part of the show because he would be an easy target for fat jokes, and that would make that episode a lot funnier.
-After the roast segment, including many jokes at his expense, he was kicked off the show.
+Producer Peter Engel dismissed Gabriel from the show, even though Gabriel claimed to have only been using it to contact his friends and family.
+At the Montreal Comedy Festival, he claimed his girlfriend had just gone through breast augmentation surgery, and he was feeling concerned about her recovery, insecure about being away from her, and without contact for such an extended period of time.
+In addition, he claimed the producers caught him with the phone much earlier (at least a few days) than what was portrayed on the show, and that they wanted to keep him around for the "roast" round/part of the show because he would be an easy target for fat jokes.
+With their reasoning being that that would make that episode a lot funnier, which included many jokes at his expense, he was then kicked off the show.